pratham-darooka/fin-rag/knowledge/microsoft_10k_june_2023.md

 /s/ SATYA NADELLA<br/>Satya Nadella<br/>Chief Executive Officer

-July 27, 2023

-[A signed original of this written statement required by Section 906 has been provided to Microsoft Corporation and will be retained by Microsoft Corporation and furnished to the Securities and Exchange Commission or its staff upon request.]
+July 27, 2023<br/>[A signed original of this written statement required by Section 906 has been provided to Microsoft Corporation and will be retained by Microsoft Corporation and furnished to the Securities and Exchange Commission or its staff upon request.]
 # Exhibit 32.2

 CERTIFICATION PURSUANT TO SECTION 906 OF THE SARBANES-OXLEY ACT OF 2002 (18 U.S.C.
 SECTION 1350)